 On this page

 Despite lower expenditure on social protection (as a share of GDP) compared to the EU average, the Republic of Slovenia has so far managed to maintain a relatively low level of risk of poverty or social exclusion.
-In addition, the National Reform Programme 2011–2012 has set a 2020 target to reduce by 40,000 the number of people at high risk of poverty or social exclusion as compared to the base year of 2008.
+In addition, the National Reform Programme 2020 points out that the negative trends of social exclusion and poverty stopped in 2014, and since then, a reduction in the risk of poverty has been recorded.
 The latest research from the Youth Council of Slovenia, ‘Youth Index 2016’ (Indeks mladih 2016), reports that more than 50,000 young people are living below the poverty threshold.
 Of these, 28,000 are receiving financial social help, and 3,102 are in receipt of unemployment benefits.

 The at-risk-of-poverty rate is the share of people with an equivalised disposable income (after social transfer) below the at-risk-of-poverty threshold, which is set at 60 % of the national median equivalised disposable income after social transfers (see Eurostat).

 See article: Dekleva, B., Razpotnik, Š. and Vižintin, M., 2006.
 Kdo so ljubljanski brezdomci in kako so to postali?.
 Kralji ulice, 2(9), pp. 14-15.